 - In the hot weather, avoid suntan cream sprays, as droplets can end up on your eyes.
 Always apply sun tan creams VERY sparingly above the eye area, as the cream can mix with sweat and slide downwards to dislodge your eyelashes.

 - Beware of The BBQ!
 All synthetic materials will melt when exposed to very high temperatures.
-No need to be worried about the summer sun, but do keep your lashes away from the BBQ and other high heat sources.
+No need to be worried about the summer sun, but do keep your lashes away from the BBQ and other high heat sources (even a hairdryer).
 If synthetic lashes get a blast of extremely hot air, they might get singed!

 - You can VERY gently brush through your lashes with a mascara wand now and then to keep them separated and tidy (included in your Lash Care Kit).